 Subscribe to Senator Bartolomeo’s RSS news feed.

 Danté Bartolomeo was elected in November 2012 to serve the 13th State Senatorial District communities of Meriden, Cheshire, Middlefield, Middletown and Rockfall.

-Danté is Senate Chairman of both the legislature’s Children’s Committee and the Housing Committee, and is a member of the Education, Internship, and Public Health committees.
+Danté is Senate Co-Chair of both the legislature’s Committee on Children and the Housing Committee, and is a member of the Education and Internship committees.

 Danté served on the Meriden City Council from July 2008 until December 2012, rising to the position of Deputy Majority Leader.
 She also served as chair of the Public Works and Parks & Recreation Committee, Vice-Chair of the Finance Committee, and Council Liaison to the Board of Education.